atedsimple/vsts-agent/README.md

 # Run agent in interactive mode

-docker run -it modalitysystems/vsts-agent:ltsc2019-6.27 powershell
+docker run -it --rm modalitysystems/vsts-agent:ltsc2019-6.27 powershell

 Then run: